 Are you bearing fruit?
 Seeing our own limitations, forming and examining our conscience, and connecting with God’s mercy is something that takes deliberate and intentional work, in cooperation with the Holy Spirit and thanks to the insights of the saints who’ve gone before us.

-Father Ian VanHeusen presents an examination of conscience and spiritual exercises on the Mass reading from the 27th Sunday in Ordinary Time, Matthew 21, the parable of the tenants who beat, stone and kill the landowner’s servants, and then murder the landowner’s son.
+Father Ian VanHeusen presents an examination of conscience and spiritual exercises on Matthew 21, the parable of the tenants who beat, stone and kill the landowner’s servants, and then murder the landowner’s son.

 We invite you to watch Father’s video, then prayerfully read the Gospel and reflection.
 We pray that this might help you in your apostolate, your family, your classroom, or personally… to prepare for and more deeply experience Sunday’s Mass, and to better integrate the Sacrament and the readings into your daily life.

 1. Are you missing signs of the Holy Spirit?